Saharan striped polecat: Taxonomy and evolution

 The Saharan striped polecat was scientifically named in 1833, when German biologists Wilhelm Hemprich and Christian Gottfried Ehrenberg reported that a species of mammal similar to the striped polecat (but differing in its patterning and smaller size) had been discovered in Libya.
 At the time, the striped polecat was assigned to the genus Mustela, so they assigned this new species to the same genus under the name Mustela libyca, with the specific name referencing its country of origin.
 A separate genus named Ictonyx was later established in 1835, originally containing only the striped polecat.
 The Saharan striped polecat would later be moved into this genus as well, being referred to as Ictonyx libyca for years, but a paper published in 2013 pointed out that because the generic name Ictonyx is masculine, the specific name should be spelled as libycus instead when this species is treated as a member of Ictonyx.

 The genus placement of the Saharan striped weasel has been a matter of debate among experts.
 The assignment of this species to Ictonyx was first contested in 1920, when British zoologists Oldfield Thomas and Martin Hinton concluded that it is sufficiently distinct from the striped polecat to warrant placing it in a separate genus.
 They therefore erected the genus Poecilictis, of which the Saharan striped weasel became the type species, being renamed as Poecilictis libyca.
 The name of this genus combines the Ancient Greek words "poikilos" (ποικίλος, meaning "vari-colored" or "pied") and "iktis" (ἴκτις, meaning "weasel"), in reference to the animal's black and white patterning.

 Two mounted taxidermy specimens displayed in the Natural History Museum, Vienna; note that the colour of the fur has faded slightly.

 Many later authors would accept the usage of this genus, with American paleontologist George Gaylord Simpson using it in a book published in 1945, in addition to British naturalists John Ellerman and Terence Morrison-Scott using it in a checklist of mammals published in 1951.
 On the contrary, French zoologist Pierre Louis Dekeyser and German zoologist Jochen Niethammer rejected the usage of Poecilictis in their studies published in 1950 and 1987 respectively, referring to the Saharan striped polecat as an Ictonyx species, and this classification was followed in the third edition of Mammal Species of the World published in 2005.
 With the advancement of genetic analysis, molecular studies conducted in the 21st Century have found that assigning the Saharan striped polecat and the striped polecat as the two only species of Ictonyx would make this genus paraphyletic.
-This can be resolved by either adding the African striped weasel into Ictonyx (as proposed in a 2008 study) or separating the Saharan striped weasel into Poecilictis (as supported by a study published in 2012).
+This can be resolved by either adding the African striped weasel into Ictonyx (as proposed in a 2008 study) or separating the Saharan striped weasel into Poecilictis (as supported by a study published in 2012).ASM followed the latter and moved this species to the genus Poecilictis.